lady-h-world/My_Garden/reading_pages/YinYang/ts9.md

 ##### Single Changepoint Detection

 To use CUSUM Detector in Kats, we need to initialize the detector with a time series input as shown in Step 1, then we can write a function in Step 2 to load detector's parameters and plot the changepoint, finally Step 3 shows the output of increasing changepoint detection for both humidity and temperature data.
 The parameter `threshold` is the significance level for null hypothesis.
-As we can see, in temperature data, there is no significant change detected given 0.05 significance level.
+As we can see, in temperature data, there is no significant increasing changepoint detected, given 0.05 significance level.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/cusum_single_code.png" width="998" height="740" />